Andreansx/Networking-lab/README.md

 **Core switch in the lab, capable of L3 functionality.
 24 SFP+ ports along with 2 QSFP+ offer a lot of possibilities.
 Also overkill for this lab**

 ##### **[Brocade FastIron LS648](./ls648/)**
 **A very old but interesting switch.
-Capable of L3 functionality with L3 Lite firmware after some tinkering with EEPROMs.
+Capable of L3 functionality with L3 Lite firmware after some tinkering with EEPROM chips.
 Also features routable ports which is a really advanced switch function.**
 <div align="center">
 <h3>Contact</h3>